danforthcenter/plantcv/docs/visualize_colorize_label_img.md

 ## Visualize label image

-This is a plotting method used to visualize label image.
+This is a plotting method used to visualize labeled images.

 **plantcv.visualize.colorize_label_img**(*label_img*)

 **returns** colored_img

 - **Parameters:**
-    - label_img - A label image, i.e. a 2d image with int values at every pixel, where the values represent for the class the pixel belongs to
+    - label_img - A labeled image, i.e. a 2d image with unique integer values at every pixel, where the values represent for the class the pixel belongs to
 - **Context:**
     - Visualize different class labels in one image
 - **Example use:**